SkylineCommunications/dataminer-docs/connector-help/connector_help/Arista MCS.md

 ## Notes

 - The connector contains a **hidden Debug page** with parameters for quick debugging and testing.
 To make this page visible, use the **Debug Page** parameter under the **General** page.
 - The Arista MCS also implements an **InterApp receiver**.
-This allows the connector to receive messages from external sources, such as Automation scripts or applications.Currently, the connector supports the reception of certain **Flow Engineering messages**.
+This allows the connector to receive messages from external sources, such as Automation scripts or applications.
+  Currently, the connector supports the reception of certain **Flow Engineering messages**.
 These messages will then make use of the connector in order to configure a flow by setting up the configuration of senders and receivers for the MCS.